sheerlox/auto_grader/README.md

 `%{name: "", score: ""}`

 `SubmissionRunner` process:
+  - checks for preliminary requirements (is a Git project, contains xyz files, etc ..)
   - determines the name of the student from the Git history
   - spawns a process for each test unit (`TestUnitRunner`) in